 Setting up a Public TDS

-Once authenticated to the TDS you’ll see three sections in the interface:
+Once authenticated to the TDS you’ll see the following sections in the interface:

 Setting up an Internal TDS (iTDS)